 And do you know what I tell my brain every single day?
 STFU.
 That’s what.
 I’m not in the business of declaring something with no intent to deliver.
-During last week’s vacation, after a night of extreme good times and fantastical memories, I dragged my sleep-deprived aching carcass to the gym on workout day with a mild hangover.
+During last week’s vacation, after a night of extreme good times and fantastical memories, I dragged my sleep-deprived, aching carcass to the gym on workout day with a moderate hangover.
 Do you know what my brain was screaming the whole time?
 You get the picture.

 To pull a quote from a previous post about the current pursuit of a music career:

 True, passionate, amazing life isn’t for the polished, the refined, the flawless.
 It’s for getting dirty, making mistakes, and loving yourself and those around you all the more for it.

 Define what you want in life, my friends.
 And go after it like death is on your heels.
 You’ll laugh, you’ll cry, you’ll hurt, you’ll fall flat on your face, and you’ll climb the highest mountains, and you’ll LIVE.
 To the arena, my fellow gladiators.
 Don’t tell me what you’re capable of.
 Show me.
 Cheers.